ph: 909-652-6428

 Drainage basin Central Valley of CA

-Stream load (3) Great Basin
+Three types of stream load Great Basin

 Alluvial fans/alluvium San Andreas Fault Zone